The Top 5 Most Beautifully Stunning Moments at the State of the Union

 ANALYSIS

-President Trump planned a number of powerful moments to punctuate his message throughout the State of the Union address Tuesday night.
-But the feud between House Speaker Nancy Pelosi and the president captured a lot of attention too.
+President Trump planned a number of powerful moments to punctuate his message throughout the State of the Union address Tuesday night, and even House Speaker Nancy Pelosi's feud with the president couldn't fully sour the evening.

 Pelosi, who led the impeachment effort against Trump, refused to introduce the president as "a high honor and distinct privilege" as is the custom for the Speaker of the House.
 And Trump appeared to decline to shake her hand when she offered it, although there's widespread debate on social media about whether he actually saw her gesture.
 But one stunning move was unmistakable.
 To cap off the evening, Pelosi tore up the pages of his speech right behind him, repeatedly shredding the pages right after he finished.